vishvAsa/kalpAntaram/kANe/v4/1_pAtaka_prAyashchitta_karmavipAka/05_Names_of_All_prAyashchittas.md

 [Vol.

 M. II part 1 p.179 and Madanapārijāta p.716.
 According to Manu XI.
-208 (= Visņu Dh.
+208 (= Visṇu Dh.
 S. 54.30 ) when a person strikes a brāhmana with a weapon and draws blood, he has to undergo this penance.
 The Pr.
 Prakarana (p.
 15 ) states that for those unable to undergo Krcchra, one milch cow is a substitute, for Atikịcchra two milch cows and for Kệcchrātikrcchra four.

 GOMūTRA-KROCHRA–The Pr.
 Sāra p.
 187 quotes a verse about this: one should make a cow eat to satiety grains of wheat mixed with barley and then may collect the yava grains that are to be found in her dung and then drink the gruel of those yavas cooked in cow's urine.
 307